-Annually, the NHF offers the Captain Kenneth Coskey Prize at National History Day to high and middle school students whose project best depicts a naval historical event or biographical treatment.
-Likewise, the Captain Edward Beach Prize is awarded to a Midshipman at the U.S. Naval Academy, selected by the History Department faculty, who wrote the best thesis on a naval history topic.
-This award is presented at an annual end-of-Spring semester awards ceremony as one of many recognition presentations made by numerous support organizations to worthy midshipmen chosen through internal USNA faculty selection processes.
+Annually, NHF offers the Captain Kenneth Coskey Prize at National History Day to high and middle school students whose projects best depict a naval historical event or biographical treatment.
+Likewise, the Captain Edward Beach Prize is awarded to the Midshipman at the U.S. Naval Academy, selected by the History Department faculty, who wrote the best thesis on a naval history topic.
+This award is presented at an annual end-of-Spring semester award ceremony as one of many recognition presentations made by numerous support organizations to worthy midshipmen chosen through internal USNA faculty selection processes.

-That the prizes are named for Vice Admiral Robert F. Dunn, USN, who retired in 2012 following fourteen years of service as President of the NHF is fitting.
+It is fitting that the prizes are named for Vice Admiral Robert F. Dunn, USN, who retired in 2012 following fourteen years of service as President of NHF.
 With former duties that included the Chief of Naval Reserve and the DCNO for Naval Aviation, VADM Dunn has a reputation in the Navy’s intellectual community as a thoughtful writer in publications such as the Naval Institute Proceedings.
 In 2017 he published Gear Up, Mishaps Down: The Evolution of Naval Aviation Safety, 1950-2000 with the Naval Institute Press.

 The Foundation recognizes that NROTC Midshipmen are encouraged to think and write about naval, maritime, Marine Corps and military history as part of their academic work in the Sea Power and Maritime Affairs course that is typically offered in the Spring semester for underclass midshipmen.

 Eligibility: Recognition opportunities will be made available to NROTC Midshipmen enrolled as students in good standing at colleges and universities throughout the United States.

 Awards: Professors of Naval Science will have the option of recognizing outstanding midshipman scholarship through the presentation of Cash Prizes and/or Achievement Certificates.